-If a creditor sues you and gets a judgment against you, it can take certain items of your personal property in order to get paid.
-This is called a property levy.
-The judgment creditor must first get a “writ of execution” from the court before it can instruct the sheriff or marshal to “levy” on it.
-(For more on what happens when a creditor sues you, see Creditor Lawsuits.)

-“Levy" basically means that the officer takes the property (your baseball card collection, for example) or instructs the holder of the property (your bank, for example) to turn it over to the officer.
+If a creditor sues you and gets a judgment against you, it can take specific items of your personal property to get paid.
+The judgment creditor must first obtain a writ of execution from the court before it can instruct the sheriff or marshal to levy your personal property.
+"Levy" basically means that the officer takes the property, such as your baseball card collection, or instructs the holder of the property, like your bank, to turn it over to the officer.

-After taking your property, the sheriff or marshal sells it at public auction and applies the proceeds to your debt.
-In the case of a bank account, the amount taken from your account is applied to your debt.
+After taking your property, the sheriff or marshal sells it at a public auction and applies the proceeds to your debt.
+In the case of a bank account levy, the amount taken from your account is applied to your debt.
 You must be notified any time the sheriff or marshal levies against your property.
 You can request a hearing to show that the property is exempt or that the seizure will cause you financial hardship.

 How the Levying Process Works

-The judgment creditor gets a court order authorizing a levy on your property.
-This order is usually called a writ of execution.
+- The judgment creditor gets a court order authorizing a levy on your property.
+This order is usually called a "writ of execution."

-The judgment creditor directs the sheriff to seize (levy on) a particular asset, such as your car.
+- The judgment creditor directs the sheriff to seize (levy on) a particular asset, such as your car.

-The sheriff puts the item into storage.
+- The sheriff puts the item into storage.

-If you don't file an objection (often called a "claim exemption”) within the time allowed by your state, the sheriff will put the item up for sale.
+- If you don't file an objection—often called a "claim exemption"—within the time allowed by your state, the sheriff will put the item up for sale.

 - After the sale, the proceeds are used to pay whatever you still owe the original lender, then to pay the sheriff's costs (seizing, storage, and sale), and then to pay the judgment.
 If the sale doesn't cover all of what you owe, the judgment creditor can still come after you for the rest.
 This amount is called a "deficiency" or "deficiency balance."